runag/workstation-runagfile/README.md

 limitations under the License.
 -->

-# 🛷 Runagfile to configure my workstation
+# 🛷 Runagfile to configure a workstation

-A collection of scripts to deploy my workstation.
-I hope other people may find them useful.
+A collection of scripts to deploy a workstation.

-I run them on a freshly installed Linux, MacOS, or Windows to install and configure software and credentials.
-Scripts are idempotent, they could be run multiple times.
-There is also a library, [Runag](https://github.com/runag/runag), that helps this scripts to look nice and declarative.
+It could be run on a freshly installed Linux, MacOS, or Windows to install and configure software and credentials.

+Scripts are idempotent, they could be run multiple times to produce up-to date configuration.

+There is a library, [Runag](https://github.com/runag/runag), that allows this scripts to be declarative and concise.

 ## Deploy workstation on Linux